 José Ramírez I 1858 – 1923

-The founder of this dynasty, José Ramírez de Galarreta y Planell, was born in Madrid in 1858.
-At the age of 12 he entered as an apprentice in the workshop of his master, Francisco González, whose guitar shop was located in the Carrera de San Jerónimo in Madrid.
+José Ramírez de Galarreta y Planell, the founder of the dynasty, was born in Madrid in 1858.
+At the age of twelve he began an apprenticeship in the workshop of his master Francisco González, whose guitar shop was located on the Carrera de San Jerónimo in Madrid.

-Once he became independent, he became the teacher of his younger brother, Manuel Ramírez, and later of his son José Ramírez II.
-He also trained Antonio Viudes, Rafael Casana, Alfonso Benito, Antonio Gómez, Julián Gómez Ramírez and Enrique García.
-The latter set up his own business in Barcelona where he was Francisco Simplicio’s teacher.
+Once independent, José Ramírez I became the teacher of his younger brother Manuel Ramírez and later of his son José Ramírez II.
+He also trained several other makers, including Antonio Viudes, Rafael Casana, Alfonso Benito, Antonio Gómez, Julián Gómez Ramírez and Enrique García.
+García later opened his own workshop in Barcelona, where he became the teacher of Francisco Simplicio.

-As a curiosity we can say that one of the Ramírez guitars that belonged to Agustín Barrios, exhibited in the Cabildo of Paraguay, has the same template as the “Guitarra de Tablao”.
+One historical curiosity is that a Ramírez guitar owned by Agustín Barrios, now exhibited in the Cabildo of Paraguay, was built using the same plantilla as the “Guitarra de Tablao”.

 Back to blog